adam-kwiatkowski/spambase-ml/backend/README.md

 # Backend
 This is the backend for the project using FastAPI.
-It is simple API containing a single endpoint that returns a classificaiton for a given email.
+It is simple API containing a single endpoint that returns a classification for a given email.

 ## Project Setup